State ownership

 In market-based economies, state-owned assets are often managed and operated as joint-stock corporations with a government owning all or a controlling stake of the company's shares.
 This form is often referred to as a state-owned enterprise.
-A state-owned enterprise might variously operate as a not-for-profit corporation, as it may not be required to generate a profit; as a commercial enterprise in competitive sectors; or as a natural monopoly.
+A state-owned enterprise might variously operate as a Nonprofit corporation, as it may not be required to generate a profit; as a commercial enterprise in competitive sectors; or as a natural monopoly.
 Governments may also use the profitable entities they own to support the general budget.
 The creation of a state-owned enterprise from other forms of public property is called corporatization.

 In Soviet-type economies, state property was the dominant form of industry as property.
 The state held a monopoly on land and natural resources, and enterprises operated under the legal framework of a nominally planned economy, and thus according to different criteria than enterprises in market and mixed economies.

 Nationalization is a process of transferring private or municipal assets to a central government or state entity.
 Municipalization is the process of transferring private or state assets to a municipal government.